georgysavva/a2c-optuna/README.md

 # Advantage Actor-Critic with Optuna

-The performance of online reinforcement algorithms such as A2C is very sensitive to hyperparameters.
-This project utilizes [Optuna](https://optuna.org/), a hyperparameter search framework, to train the best-performing policy to solve the Gym Mujoco environments.
+This project utilizes [Optuna](https://optuna.org/) to train an A2C policy to solve the [HalfCheetah](https://www.gymlibrary.dev/environments/mujoco/half_cheetah/) MuJoCo Gym environment.

 ## Local Setup